AgoroAkorede/AgoroAkorede/README.md

 ###     Hi there 👋,
    I am Agoro Akorede I am a Front-End developer and a student of the department of Chemical Engineering of the prestigious Obafemi Awolowo University.
-I love to take on new challenges and work on creative projects, and I also love binging sitcoms 🌱 I’m currently learning React Native
+I love to take on new challenges and work on creative projects, and I also love binging sitcoms.
+   🌱 I’m currently learning React Native